gabrielal4k/rainfalldemo/README.md

 - A web api project that can make request for the latest rainfall data using the station id.

-- I have used .NET MVC with Swagger, as for the Models, for convience sake I have created Rainfall.Contracts project that contains them instead.
+- I have used .NET MVC Controller based api with Swagger, as for the Models, for convience sake I have created Rainfall.Contracts project that contains them instead.

 Dependencies